3-manifolds/SnapPy/doc_src/verify_canon.rst

 a hyperbolic manifold M and is (up to combinatorial isomorphism relabeling the tetrahedra and vertices) completely determined by the isometry type of a hyperbolic manifold.
-Unlike the canonical cell decomposition, the canonical retriangulation always conists entirely of tetrahedra which makes it more amenable for many computations by SnapPy.
+Unlike the canonical cell decomposition, the canonical retriangulation always consists entirely of tetrahedra which makes it more amenable for many computations by SnapPy.

-If the canonical cell decompositon of manifold M has only tetrahedral cells, we define the canonical retriangulation to be the canonical cell decomposition.
+If the canonical cell decomposition of manifold M has only tetrahedral cells, we define the canonical retriangulation to be the canonical cell decomposition.
 In this case, the canonical retriangulation consists of ideal hyperbolic tetrahedra and the ``canonical_retriangulation`` method returns a